StormKing969/StormKing969/README.md

-# 💫 About Me:
+### Hi, I’m Sajana 👋
+---
-### Hi, I’m Sajana 👋<br><br>I’m a passionate software engineer with roots in **Sri Lanka**, a childhood shaped by the island charm of **Mauritius**, and a journey that brought me to **Cape Cod, USA**, where I’ve been ever since. 🇱🇰 🇲🇺 🇺🇸<br><br>I love building scalable systems that blend clean architecture with human-centered design.
+I’m a passionate software engineer with roots in **Sri Lanka**, a childhood shaped by the island charm of **Mauritius**, and a journey that brought me to **Cape Cod, USA**, where I’ve been ever since. 🇱🇰 🇲🇺 🇺🇸<br><br>I love building scalable systems that blend clean architecture with human-centered design.
 Whether I’m diving into backend logic with **Spring Boot**, crafting dynamic frontends with **React**, or writing **well-documented code** that speaks for itself—I strive to keep things elegant, efficient, and understandable.<br><br>🧠 I enjoy turning complexity into clarity, and I’m constantly evolving—learning new tech, refining my communication, and building tools that make a difference.<br><br>When I’m not coding, you’ll find me:<br>🎮 Battling it out in video games  <br>🎸 Strumming melodies on my guitar  <br>⚽ Smashing serves in soccer, table tennis, or volleyball  <br><br>I speak **English and French**, so feel free to reach out in either!<br><br>Let’s connect, collaborate, and create something awesome. 💬

 # 💻 Tech Stack: